claykarn/Trivia/README.md

 ---

 ### 4. Run the App Locally
-Run the chat.py file.
-This should provide you a link to a local deployment in the terminal that can be opened on an internet browser.
+Finally, run the chat.py file.
+This should provide you a link in the terminal to a local deployment of the app that can be opened on an internet browser.

 ---